 If I receive a positive result, do I need to do a second test to confirm whether I have turned negative?

 During the start of the pandemic, two more tests had to be done if the first one turned out to be positive.
 These two samples had to be collected at least 48 hours apart and at least 10 days since the first positive COVID-19 result.
 The results for both of these tests had to be negative for one to be discharged from hospital/quarantine.

-Now that more is known about the virus that causes COVID-19 and due to increasing demand for testing kit, it is not necessary to repeat testing later after an initially positive result.
+Now that more is known about the virus that causes COVID-19 and due to increasing demand for a testing kit, it is not necessary to repeat testing later after an initial positive result.
 It has been discovered that people are not actually infectious 10 days after the start of symptoms.
 These new guidelines have also been adopted by The Ministry of Health.
-The guidelines state that one will be considered as fully recovered and not requiring repeat testing, if at least 3 days have passed since recovery (defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms) and at least 10 days have passed since symptoms first appeared
+The guidelines state that one will be considered as fully recovered and not requiring repeat testing if at least 3 days have passed since recovery (defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms) and at least 10 days have passed since symptoms first appeared

 Note that some workplaces/other institutions may require you to have done repeat testing to confirm your negative status, despite the above guidelines.

 After a positive result, how long do I have to wait before returning to work?